Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the election of office bearer members of the Committee;

-   2. the election of candidates for parliamentary elections.
+   b) the election of candidates for parliamentary elections.

 ### 87. Ballot papers